 The other problem is that the more features you have, the more that can go wrong.
 There is a potential for more bugs, more compatibility issues, styling errors, etc. In addition, most of these fancy features are never being used.
 So why pay for it?

-The themes developed by Thrive also have a very intuitive back-end.
-It’s very easy to navigate through the dashboard settings and to configure the theme the way you like it.
-Plus, you can relatively easily customize the themes by adding your own styling code.
+The themes and plugins developed by Thrive also have a very intuitive back-end.
+It’s very easy to navigate through the dashboard settings and to configure the products the way you want.

 A feature I’d like to highlight is Image Optimization.
 Each Thrive theme has an inbuilt module for image optimization that allows you to apply either lossy or lossless compression for each image you upload.

 With site speed becoming increasingly important, it’s good to know that with a Thrive theme there is no need to install another plugin to optimize your images.
 It’s all taken care of.

 Similarly, Thrive themes also have the option to lazy-load comments.
 Activating this option means comments will load only once the visitor scrolls down far enough to get to the comment section.
 If your site typically receives a lot of comments, this feature can speed up loading time.